DOL-003/dol-003-web/app/views/compendium/content/glossary.md

 ---
 title: Glossary
-description: Definitions of common terms and abbreviations related to GameCube controllers.
+subtitle: Definitions of common terms and abbreviations related to GameCube controllers.
 ---

 **Drift**: Unintentional analog input resulting from a potentiometer not registering a return to neutral